byronwall/excel-vba-book/book/05-overview-of-values-and-formulas/05-18 SplitIntoColumnsmd.md

     Dim targetCell As Range

     Dim delimiter As String
-    delimiter = Application.InputBox("What is the delimeter?", , ",", vbOKCancel)
+    delimiter = Application.InputBox("What is the delimiter?", , ",", vbOKCancel)
     If delimiter = "" Or delimiter = "False" Then GoTo errHandler For Each targetCell In inputRange